Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 We've come up with a new commercial.

-They will get you in the hot water, and I will get you out of it.
+They will get you in the hot water and I will get you out of it.

-And I no, no more of that for me.
+No more of that for me.

 Did you have to wait long?